sequelize/umzug/README.md

 The constructor option `logging` is replaced by `logger` to allow for `warn` and `error` messages in future.
 NodeJS's global `console` object can be passed to this.
 To disable logging, replace `logging: false` with `logger: undefined`.

 Events have moved from the default nodejs `EventEmitter` to [emittery](https://www.npmjs.com/package/emittery).
 It has better design for async code, a less bloated API surface and strong types.
-But, it doesn't allow passing multiple arguments to callbacks, so listeners have to change slightly:
+But, it doesn't allow passing multiple arguments to callbacks, so listeners have to change slightly, as well as `.addListener(...)` and `.removeListener(...)` no longer being supported (`.on(...)` and `.off(...)` should now be used):

 Before: